ultimape/Britomartis/README.md

 I want to help create a community driven 'nudge'.
 If we can create a meta-layer of reputation for twitter along the lines of what StackOverflow or Discourse is doing, perhaps we can tip the ecosystem back in our favor.

-I believe the key to pulling this off is to have a publicly currated list of advisory filters that tell you what kind of account you are doing with.
+I believe the key to pulling this off is to have a publicly currated list of advisory filters that tell you what kind of account you are dealing with.
 Let people subscribe to different filter sets, and create a crowdsourced market of filters that we rank and share.

 The magic happens when you consider: **How would you feel if the highest ranked anti-spam filter is one targeting your app?**